2026 IPR.Global Summer Research Institute (SRI)

 • SRI is not designed to teach fundamental research skills, but rather, how to apply those skills to advance IPECP.

 • SRI is also not intended for established researchers with a solid track record of funding and publications.
-If this is you, please consider applying to be a Mentor here [link].
+If this is you, please consider applying to be a Mentor here.

 • Applications will be reviewed by the SRI Planning Committee to select the most suitable fellows.
-Applicants will be notified of their selection status by early August.
+Applicants will be notified of their selection status by mid June.

 In addition to your personal details, the application form asks you to respond to the following questions: